aws-samples/fis-template-library/mysql-rds-loadtest-failover/README.md

 5. Customizing the SSM document parameters to adjust load test concurrency, duration, and target CPU utilization.
 6. Testing the load generation script independently before running the full FIS experiment.

-## Infrastructure Examples

-See the `examples/` directory for complete infrastructure templates and deployment guidance to help you set up the necessary resources for this experiment.

 ## Import Experiment

 You can import the json experiment template into your AWS account via cli or aws cdk.
 For step by step instructions on how, [click here](https://github.com/aws-samples/fis-template-library-tooling).